ajlopez/SimpleStorm/README.md

 ## Versions

 - 0.0.1: Published.
-- 0.0.2: Under development, in master.
+- 0.0.2: Published.
 Using SimpleQueue 0.0.2 for Distributed Web Crawler.

 ## Contribution